 - What gauge wire for 60 amp 240v?

-A 4 AWG copper wire or 3 AWG aluminum wire is the minimum wire size needed for a 60 amp 240v circuit.
+A 4 AWG copper wire or 3 AWG aluminum wire is the minimum wire size for a 60 amp 240v circuit.

 - What size wire for 70 amps at 100 feet?